-Listen to a fun audio book – Light candles and get your favorite blankets to cuddle with and listen to the great adventures of a good audio book or series!
-This creates great conversation and a true educational experience!
+Listen to a fun audiobook – Light candles and get your favorite blankets to cuddle with and listen to the great adventures of a good audiobook or series!
+This creates great conversation and a truly educational experience!

 Kitchen/Baking – Have a baking/cooking night together.
 Grab a kid’s cookbook and let them create or make something you have seen on Pinterest together!
 GREAT conversation time, plus the pride that comes with creating a masterpiece of something that screams YUM!!